 New York City or Paris.
 Home to some of the world's most important collections of design and decorative arts and central to the art marketplace, the two cities present ideal locations for graduate study.
 Students attend exhibitions, dealers' fairs, and auctioneers' presale shows.

 NYC: Museum as Classroom

 Cooper Hewitt, Smithsonian Design Museum, is the only museum in the United States devoted exclusively to historical and contemporary design.
 Most classes are held in the program's suite of rooms on the museum campus, where students meet and work with renowned curators, designers, collectors, and scholars.
 Students have access to the Cooper Hewitt Smithsonian Design Library, which remains open evenings and weekends for the exclusive use of program participants.

-The Cooper-Hewitt Museum is housed in the historic Carnegie mansion on Fifth Avenue.
-Cooper-Hewitt's affiliation with the Smithsonian allows students free access to most of the country's museums.
-Students can take advantage of other nearby museums, such as the Metropolitan Museum of Art, the Frick Collection, and the Neue Gallerie, each of which include senior staff members who trained in the Parsons/Cooper-Hewitt MA program.
+The Cooper Hewitt museum is housed in the historic Carnegie mansion on Fifth Avenue.
+Cooper Hewitt's affiliation with the Smithsonian allows students free access to most of the country's museums.
+Students can take advantage of other nearby museums, such as the Metropolitan Museum of Art, the Frick Collection, and the Neue Galerie, each of which have senior staff members who trained in the Parsons/Cooper Hewitt MA program.

-Students in the decorative arts and design history program may also enroll in the other graduate courses offered by Parsons.
-In collaborating with Parsons students training to be design practitioners, students in the MA learn to better understand the cultural forces that shape the contemporary material world as well as acquire an appreciation of the role that design plays in it.
+Students in the History of Design and Curatorial Studies program can also enroll in the other graduate courses offered by Parsons.
+In collaborating with Parsons students training to be design practitioners, students in the MA program develop a better understanding of the cultural forces that shape the contemporary material world while gaining an appreciation of the role that design plays in it.